jessebmiller/treacherous-winds/src/playbooks/ranger.md

 * What camp, hunt, or treck surprisingly fails?
 * Who questions your motives and how do you challenge them?
 * What failures cause self reflection?
-* What challenges expose your potential for protectiveness, withdrawl, and violence?
+* What challenges expose your potential for harmony, withdrawl, and brutality?
-* What mistake forces you to reflect on your preditory inclinations?
+* What mistake forces you to reflect on your villainous inclinations?

 **Act Four:**

-Focus: The seemingly insurmountable internal struggle with subterfuge and to undermine the Puppet Master.
+Focus: The seemingly insurmountable internal struggle with sociability and to drive off the Wild Hunt.

 Answer **4** to move to The Climax
-* How does your plan to undermine the puppet master take you even further into the wider unknown world?
+* How does your plan to drive off the Wild Hunt take you even further into the wider unknown world?
-* What false victory do you have against the puppet master and how do you discover that you haven't won?
+* What false victory do you have against the Wild Hunt and how do you discover that you haven't won?
-* How do you struggle to undermine the puppet master?
+* How do you struggle to drive off the Wild Hunt?
 * What value or belief do you betray for a desperate false victory?
 * How is the false victory hollow and how does it ruin your aims?
-* What fruitless lie causes self reflection?
+* What personal failure causes self reflection?

 **The Climax:**

-Focus: Crossing an inexorable threshold to undermine the puppet master or be defeated
+Focus: Crossing an inexorable threshold to drive off the Wild Hunt or be captured and incorporated

 Answer this, win or lose, to move on to Act Five
-* How do you finally, once and for all, execute your scheme?
+* How do you finally, once and for all, end the struggle against the Wild Hunt?

 **Act Five:**

-Focus: The lessons you learned about subterfuge and understanding who you really are deep down
+Focus: The lessons you learned about predation and understanding who you really are deep down

-Answer all of the following
+Answer all of the following you're curious about
-* Do you embody your own identity, separate from your manipulative instincts?
+* Do you embody your own identity, separate from your predatory instincts?
 How?
-* Do you you love yourself more than the power of subterfuge?
+* Do you you love yourself more than the distance of the wild?
 How?
-* Do you sacrifice your cleverness and embrace love?
+* Do you sacrifice your independance and embrace love?
 How?
 * Are you empowered by love?
 How?